 Note: My preference would be to use the same colors for each character component for easier readability.
 But I didn’t want to impose extra rules, and my daughter loves everything colorful!
 So my advice is to let this be a relatively open-ended, fine-motor activity while learning the Chinese characters!

-If you try this activity, please let us know!
-Leave a comment or tag a photo @chalkacademy on Instagram.
+If you try this activity, please let us know in the comments below.
 Happy learning, friends!